Wood Buffalo-Cold Lake Economic Region Workforce Insights

 Key Local Labour Market Insights

-• Total local employment is 7,840 in April 2025, it fell by 0 jobs from March and contracted by 250 jobs year-over-year.
+• Total local employment is 7,880 in September 2025, it declined by 600 jobs from August and showed a decline of 440 jobs year-over-year.

-• The local employment rate reached 57.0%.
-It declined of 0.0 percentage points from March and declined by 1.7 percentage points from same month last year.
+• The local employment rate is 57.3%.
+It showed decline of 4.4 percentage points from August and showed decline by 3.0 percentage points from same month last year.

-• Local unemployment rate reached 7.2%.
-It rose by 0.5 percentage points month-over-month, and increased by 0.8 percentage points year-over-year.
+• Local unemployment rate registered 6.1%.
+It decreased by 1.2 percentage points month-over-month, and increased by 0.3 percentage points year-over-year.

 Employment Trends

-Total employment in April 2025 was 7,840, showing a slight decrease of 0. in contrast to April, employment levels dropped by 250, facing headwinds.
+Total employment in September 2025 was 7,880, showing a significant decrease of 600. versus September, employment levels dropped by 440, showing strain.

 Scroll down to explore more data